lpod/lpod-docs/level1-basic-text-containers.rst

 functions) are available against the text content of a paragraph.

-``search()`` in a element-based method which takes a search string (or a regular expression) as argument a,d returns the position of the first substring matching the argument in the text content of the element.
+``search()`` in a element-based method which takes a search string (or a regular expression) as argument and returns the position of the first substring matching the argument in the text content of the element.
 A null return value means no match.
 This method works with the direct text content of the calling element, not with the children, so it makes sense with paragraphs, headings and